 The school leader, Mr Sreedhar is an experienced, skilled teacher.
 Despite being able to teach his students in an effective manner, he needed support in passing that skill to his teachers.
 Especially when it came to subjects such as English and Social, he was not comfortable observing the classes since these were not the subjects that he had taught.
 He was not able to train and support teachers’ development.

-Intervention by the ISLI Program Manger to support the school leader
+Intervention by the ISLI Programme Manager to support the school leader

 After the workshop on ‘creating lesson objectives’, the school leader learnt that English as a subject is divided into different skills and each of these skills needs to be taught in a particular manner for students to master those skills.
-For instance, for building reading comprehension skill in children, the ISLI Program Manager (Priya Srinivasan) and the school leader discussed a teaching strategy with few steps in a sequence –
+For instance, for building reading comprehension skill in children, the ISLI Programme Manager, Priya Srinivasan and the school leader discussed a teaching strategy with few steps in a sequence –